 Our History

 Our legacy embodies the lives we touch, the inspiration we give and the impact we make.
-Pictured is Pat Walker with university staff.
+Pictured is Pat Walker with previous members of the Student Health Advisory Commitee (SHAC).

 Building History